GH057W47CH3R/CS121_Project/README.md

 - Record := The data type of the information stored per person.
 - RecordArray := is an array of records with an associated size and capacity.
 (its meant to mirror std::vector essentially)
+- AppState := The state of the app which includes a RecordArray.

 ## Documentation